deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/index.md

 #### Additional Datum Fields

-Provided that there are no such mutations, a Vega or Vega-Lite datum will contain the following additional fields for reconcilitation purposes.
+Provided that there are no such mutations, a Vega or Vega-Lite datum will contain the following additional fields for reconciliation purposes.
 These field values represent the row of your dataset as a whole:

 - `__identity__` - this is the raw identity and true row context.